jonfk/jonfk.ca/content/blog/2020-01-12-integration-a-rust-web-service-with-oauth2.md

 }
 ```

 Following the same pattern, you can add the consent page and post endpoint.
-Once done
-you should have something similar to [this]().

-TODO Add link to github branch with current status of code.
-TODO Add some explanation of what is happening in the rust code.
+You can see what you should end up with [here](https://github.com/jonfk/hydra-auth-example-rs/tree/1-login-and-consent)

 ### Setting up the Hydra services

 To be able to test our integration to hydra we will need to run it locally and to do that, the easiest way
 I found is to run hydra with their [docker-compose](https://github.com/ory/hydra/blob/v1.2.0/quickstart-postgres.yml) file.
 We will then make a few modifications to it.
 We could run hydra with an in-memory database, but with a local postgres database
-we will be able to see how the api calls we will be doing to the hydra instance affect it's data store.
+we will be able to see how the api calls we will be doing to the hydra instance affect its data store.

 ```yaml:title=docker-compose.yml
 version: "3.3"